COMP2150-24s1/level-design-assessment-anthonyschiro/README.md

 ![Encounter4](DocImages/Encounter4.png)

 In the fourth encounter, the last 4 mechanics are introduced with health pickups at the start of the ecounter incase the player lost health in the previous encounters.
-Being very similar to the last encounter makes this encounter easier and should be able to find the key easily.
+Being very similar to the last encounter makes this encounter easier and the player should be able to find the key easily.

 ## 3. Spatiotemporal Design